niiknow/lambda-template/README.md

 2. Add environment variables for the various stages to `env.yml`.
 3. Uncomment `environment: ${file(env.yml):${self:provider.stage}}` in the `serverless.yml`.
 4. Make sure to not commit your `env.yml`.

+# Future Enhancement / TODO
+[] Dynamic retrieval of item
+[] Caching of item - to redis?
+[] Retrieve item with authentication, with header? oauth/jwt token?

 # MIT